top of page

 The most enjoyable and rewarding highlights of my career have been those times when I’ve helped talented

 people realize success that seemed beyond their reach.
-That’s what gets me up in the morning and that is why I started Divitius Partners.
+That’s what gets me up in the morning and is why I started this business.

 My years as a student, faculty member and senior executive at one of the world’s top business schools have made me a big fan of the Socratic method.
 Inquiry, discussion and dialogue are what makes any human interaction rich, and that’s how we work together to achieve measurable results.

 But it’s not just a conversation.
 My job is to push, to probe, to ask you to think hard about moving the needle on those areas that are most important to your success as a leader.
-Your job is to read, to do your assignments, to reflect, to do things differently and to ask those in your world what kind of progress they see you making.
-And at the end of our time together, we measure again to see how well we’ve done.
+Your job is to think, to reflect, to do things differently and to ask those in your world what kind of progress they see you making.
+And at the end of our time together, we assess and reflect again to see how well we’ve done.

 If we’ve done our job well – and I am committed to that – you’ll see and hear from those around you that things have changed for the better.
 You’ll show up as a more talented leader, with greater character, and those changes might just make you a bit wealthier.